The movie retrospective

 The movie retrospective is a retrospective that has a fun component that will help you in getting to know your teammates better and will help you in making the next sprint better.
-In the movie retrospective the team has to pick a movie that describes the last sprint.
+In the movie retrospective, the team has to pick a movie that describes the last sprint and create their own movie to describe the perfect sprint.

-I hosted this retrospective while we where several months into working full remote due to the Coronavirus.
+I hosted the movie retrospective while we were several months into working full remote due to the Coronavirus.
 Since working fully remote can be tiring, and since the team is working on a project they don’t really like, I decided it was time for a retrospective that has a bit more of the “fun” factor, to keep the spirit high!

-The team has to describe the sprint in the form of a movie.
+The team has to describe the last sprint in the form of a movie.
 Ask the team to think about the last sprint, and pick a movie they think describes the last sprint.
+There are no limitations to which movies they can pick.
+Hollywood, Bollywood, or even an unfamiliar local art movie.
+As long as it is a movie, it works for the movie retrospective.
 Ask the team if they can provide the following:

 - The picture (and title) of the movie